 Before you add messages or channels, you have to select the CAN port.
 To select the port simply click on appropriate CAN tab.

-Numbers of buttons depend on selected ports in CAN HW setup.
+Numbers of tabs depend on selected ports in CAN HW setup.

 CAN speed - baud rate